c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

 * Backup any project or Docker data from ``data/``

-Remove the Devilbox
+Remove the DreamDevBox
 ===================

 If you have followed the backup routine, you can continue deleting all created components.

-Remove Devilbox containers
+Remove DreamDevBox containers
 --------------------------

-Navigate to the Devilbox git directory and remove all Devilbox container:
+Navigate to the DreamDevBox git directory and remove all DreamDevBox container:

    .. code-block:: bash

       host> docker-compose rm -f

-Remove Devilbox network
+Remove DreamDevBox network
 -----------------------

 1. List all existing Docker networks via